fdelbos/colle/README.md

     }
 });
 ```
+Notice that the dependencies are declared in an array and received as paremeters to the constructor.

 Sometimes contruction can failed (like the connection to a database), you can return an object with an `_init` method that take a callback to report the error: